kastiglione/kastiglione.github.io/_posts/2019-01-25-unified-lldb-print-command.md

         po(expression, frame, result)
 ```

-Everyone new to lldb's Python API will have questions, like "what exactly is `@lldb.command(...)`".
-These lldb quirks will be covered at the end.
+Anyone new to lldb's Python API will have questions, like "what exactly is `@lldb.command(...)`".
+See the epilog for explanations of these API quirks.

 But first, this code calls two helper commands, `vo()` and `po()` which we need to implement.